25prabhu10/notes/docs/Concepts/AWS/AWS_Monitoring_Troubleshooting_Audit.md

 ECS Cluster:

 1. X-Ray Container as a Daemon: X-Ray Daemon will run on each EC2 Instance part of the ECS Cluster.
-So, all the containers running inside a EC2 Instance will be connected to this one X-Ray Daemon
+So, all the containers running inside a EC2 Instance will be connected to this one X-Ray Daemin

-2. X-Ray Container as a “Side Car”: X-Ray Daemon will run on each container and not on EC2 Instance basis
+2. X-Ray Container as a "Side Car": X-Ray Daemon will run on each container and not on EC2 Instance basis

-3. Fargate Cluster: We don't have control over the underlying architecture and it is similar to X-Ray Container as a “Side Car”
+3. Fargate Cluster: We don't have control over the underlying architecture and it is similar to X-Ray Container as a "Side Car"

 _Example_: ECS + X-Ray Task Definition